tomrhysjones/tomrhysjones/README.md

 ## 👨‍💻 About Me

-I'm a London-based Full-Stack Software Engineer with a background in commercial digital marketing and recently completed General Assembly's Software Engineering Immersive.
+I'm a Full-Stack Software Engineer with a background in digital marketing and a recent graduate of General Assembly's Software Engineering Immersive.

-I enjoy building modern web applications using JavaScript, React, Node.js, Express, Python and SQL, with a particular interest in music, productivity and solving real-world problems through software.
+I build responsive, user-focused web applications using JavaScript, React, Node.js, Express, Python, PostgreSQL and MongoDB.
+I enjoy turning ideas into practical software with clean code, intuitive user experiences and real-world purpose.

+My projects span the MERN, MEN and Django stacks, covering authentication, RESTful APIs, CRUD functionality and responsive front-end development.
+Before moving into software engineering, I worked in commercial digital marketing, giving me a strong understanding of user behaviour, product thinking and business objectives.

-I'm currently looking for my first Junior Software Engineering opportunity where I can continue developing my technical skills whilst contributing to a collaborative engineering team.
+I'm currently seeking my first Junior or Graduate Software Engineering opportunity where I can continue learning, contribute to meaningful products and grow within a collaborative engineering team.

 ---

-## 🛠️ Tech Stack
+## 🛠️ Technical Skills

 ### Languages
 - JavaScript (ES6+)
 - Python
 - Java